kubescape/regolibrary/README.md

 <!-- Start of OPA bundles removed controls -->
 - C-0085 - Workloads with excessive amount of vulnerabilities
 - C-0084 - Workloads with RCE vulnerabilities exposed to external traffic
-- C-0083 - Workloads with Critical vulnerabilities exposed to external traffic
+- C-0083 - Workloads with critical vulnerabilities exposed to external traffic
 <!-- End of OPA bundles removed controls -->

 ## Support